Building Raised Beds – Materials, Dimensions, and Soil Mixes

 Douglas Fir

-Another locally available option, Douglas fir costs less than cedar but doesn’t last as long—expect 5-8 years without treatment.
-Some gardeners prefer fir for its lower cost, planning to rebuild beds as they age.
+Costs less than cedar but doesn’t last as long—expect 5-8 years without treatment.
+Some gardeners prefer fir for the lower cost, planning to rebuild as beds age.
 Using thicker boards (2-inch) and lining with landscape fabric extends life.

 Pros: Lower cost, locally available, easy to work with